 Calling all urban gardeners and townhouse-dwellers!
-When you only have a few feet of space for plantings, think of it as an opportunity to create the sweetest little jewel box of a garden.
+Sometimes you only have a few feet of space for plantings.
+However, think of it as an opportunity to create the sweetest little jewel box of a garden.
 This modern residence in Chicago’s Lincoln Park is on a shady, tree-lined street with room for just one long bed.

 When you’re space challenged, think in terms of layers–you’ll be surprised by how much you can fit in.

-While privacy in congested urban, or even suburban areas, can be an issue, it's nice to let passers-by peek in and admire your garden.
+Privacy in congested urban, or even suburban areas, can be an issue.
+However, it's nice to let passers-by peek in and admire your garden.
 Choosing lower-growing shrubs (like these boxwoods) gives a feeling of separation, without putting up walls.

-Create a focal point by leaving a space between groupings and plant with something showy such as these white azaleas, which are set on access from the front doors.
+- Create a focal point by leaving a space between groupings.
+Plant with something showy such as these white azaleas, which are set on access from the front doors.

 - There is probably a tree for just about any size site, but choose carefully or risk a no-win battle!
 These columnar beeches are slow growing and will get tall, but stay narrow (about 3′ wide).